aaronpankratz/DelegatesChallenge/README.md

-# DelegatesChallenge iOS app for Udacity UIKit Fundamentals Lesson 3 #
+# DelegatesChallenge iOS app for Udacity UIKit Fundamentals #

 ### Here is a breakdown of the requirements for the Challenge App: ###